filipinascimento/tiktok-mental-health-analysis/README.md

 If you use Conda, create an environment with Python 3.10+ and install from `requirements.txt` or `pip install -e .`.

-Some optional paper-rendering steps use command-line PDF tools:

-- `pdftotext`
-- `pdfimages`
-- `pdftoppm`

-On Debian/Ubuntu these are provided by `poppler-utils`.

 ## Pipeline